act-rules/act-rules.github.io/_rules/SC1-1-1-image-has-name.md

 #### Failed example 4

-HTML `img` element that has an accessible name that only consist of seperator characters
+HTML `img` element that has an accessible name that only consist of whitespace

 ```html
 <img aria-label=" "/>